DrDijkstra/monstar-gallary/README.md

 ## Infinity Scrolling

 This app has a feature of inifinity scrolling.
 The main complexity of the problem is handling the memory because if inifinte response are in app memory, it will crash the whole app.
 So for the better perfomance ,  I have done using database(<B>Core Data</B>).
 So i am deleting alll the database info in launching the app.
 Then, in success response i will store all the data in database based on id.
-And when cell needs information, it will fetech the information from database.
+And when cell needs information, it will fetch the information from database.
 So app memory is not increased.
-It is a  bit slower approch.
-So, for increasing the performance and better user experience , I prefectch the data and store in cache.
+It is a  bit slower approach.
+So, for increasing the performance and better user experience , I prefetch the data and store in cache.
 So, for updating cell, I will first search in cache and if it is not found in cache, then I fetch data from database.

 ## Waterfall Grid
-Waterfall grid is a eye soothing view for user.
+Waterfall grid is an eye soothing view for user.
 The app is now look like pinterest.
-This feel is given by a custom collectionviewfloylayout.
-This flowlayout delegate hight setter for collection view cell.
-This data is also comes from database or cache.
+This experience is given by a custom collectionviewfloylayout.
+This flowlayout delegates the height setter for collection view cell.
+This data also comes from database or cache.

 ## Detailed Photo View
-Detailed photo view is feature where raw imagees are shown.
+Detailed photo view is a feature where raw images are shown.
 It will also cache the response managed by kingfisher.
 In detailed view page, photos are zoomed in and out by pinch gesture.
 The photo is also sharable, copyable and saveable in photos(iphone gallary).

 ## Image and Response Caching
 Image caching are managed by kingfisher.
 The collection view cell image sand detailed photo images are cached.
-In here we set highest cache memory uses for avoid the memory warning issue.
-Response are cached by alamofire as well.
+Here the highest cache memory usage is set for avoid the memory warning issue.
+Responses are cached by alamofire as well.

 ## Theme support

-This app also has a great feature of theme support based on ios default theme app.
-This means both light and dark mode is supported.
+This app also has a great feature of theme support based on ios default theme.
+That means both light and dark mode is supported.

 # App Screenshot